ogursan/PhoneCodes/README.md

 Simple helper formatting phone numbers

 ## Usage
-In order to use the PhoneHeler, first you have to install it via composer:
+In order to use the PhoneHelper, first you have to install it via composer:

 `composer require ogursan/phone-helper`